suanno/stage2/applications/phd lyon/presentation3.md

 ### Phd
-Now with within the Phd project we would like to focus on 3D nanostructures and to consider more general driving forces (as an electric current that generate a mass flow due to electromigration).
+Now with within the Phd project we would like to focus on 3D nanostructures.

+In addition we will consider more general driving forces (as electromigration, where an electric current produces a flux of mass at the surface).
 And we will consider drivings that are **inhomogeneous** both in time and in space!

 ### Phd: Time
-We're not the first considering time dependent growth conditions.
+We're not the first considering time dependent driving forces.
-In fact here are simulations of the **cross section** of a thin film; that is obtained from deposition of a binary alloy, under different conditions.
+In fact here are simulations of the **cross section** of a thin film; that is obtained from deposition of a binary alloy, under two different conditions.
 This group used a genetic algorithm to find how to change the deposition rate in time to reach those target states.
-But the problem of this approach is that is no theory connecting the growth conditions to the final morphology.
-So you don't know what you can control and what you **cannot**.
+But the problem of this approach is that you get a solution to the particular problem, but you cannot explain **how** the driving policies reaches the target morphology.
+So you don't know what target configurations you can reach.

 ### Phd: Space
-Then we will also consider space depending driving forces.
+We will also consider space depending driving forces.
 An example is a prepatterned substrate, that will force those structures to grow in particular positions.

 ### Phd
-So the goal of the project is to write down a **general theory** that explains what we can control and what we cannot of the morphology of a surface.
+So the goal of the project is to find a general policy for modulating the driving forces, both in time and in space, to reach any arbitrary configuration.
-And to do that, we will use techniques from optimal control theory.
+To do that, we will use techniques from optimal control theory and even from machine learning to have a comparison.
-So we will try to understand not only how to reach a target state, but even how to reach it in the smallest time.